bsebhat/bsebhat.github.io/content/labs/08-splunk/03-add-soc-account.md

 ## Login As soc-analyst
 From the `soc-analyst` VM, I can login using that new account.
 It asks that I change the password because it's the first time loggin in.

 I'm brought to the Search app by default after logging in.
-I can search the juiceshop index, and create a report.
+I can search the juicero index, and create a report.
 However, I can't search other indexes, like the "_internal" index.
 And the "Settings" menu has fewer items than you see for the admin user.